Our new tasting room in Jacksonville is under construction.

 We are often asked the origin of the Parkhurst name and the inspiration to fashion wine under this brand versus our own names.
 The answer, like the namesake that we have adopted, is a story all on its own.

-As the idea of making wines in the Rogue Valley came closer to being a reality for us, it was important that we find a name to work with that embraced many of the facets of our own journey to this point in time both personally, and in our wine “Story”.
-We have seen many historical names serve as an homage to the past and what “was” but rarely do they transcend into a modern story that is both engaging and inspiring.
+As the idea of making wines in the Rogue Valley came closer to being a reality, it was important to find a name to work with that embraced many of the facets of the journey of life, as well as the story of winemaking in some way.
+The wine world has seen many historical names serve as an homage to the past and what “was” but rarely do they transcend into a modern story that is both engaging and inspiring.
 Even more so, some contemporary names and monikers seem to fade like fashion, almost with the seasons.
-It was our hope that whatever name we chose to brand on our wines would reflect part of our life’s journey and would be relatable to many others…providing a sense of inspiration as well as intrigue.
+The goal being that whatever name was chosen to brand on our wines, it would reflect part of our life’s journey and would be relatable to many others…providing a sense of inspiration as well as intrigue.

-We found the Parkhurst name in the pages of the history books of the wild west.
+The Parkhurst name was found in the pages of the history books of the wild west.
 Woven into the tapestry of time that saw the settling of California and Oregon came a character so intriguing; we simply had to embrace the legendary story of “One-Eyed Charley Parkhurst” as an inspirational spirit for our wines.

 Charley Parkhurst began life as part of a normal east coast family with siblings and parents as part of the local community.
 At a very young age Charley was sent to an orphanage as the Parkhurst family suffered tremendous loss and began to break apart.
 Eventually, Charley fled the orphanage likely due to ill-treatment and set out near the age of 12 to craft a future like no other.
 Over time, training in various forms of horse handling sent the youngster through the south and eventually to California.
 At this point, Charley had already lost an eye to an unfriendly kick from one of the horses in the stable.
 Undaunted, Parkhurst become quite adept at handling the large teams of horses necessary to take the stagecoaches of the west over untamed terrain.
 Facing inclement weather, dangerous highwaymen bent on stealing “The Box” and the untamed west itself, Charley became recognized as the best in the business.
 Being “The Whip” on a western stagecoach was a heavy challenge that Parkhurst embraced requiring bravery and skill while ensuring that the cargo, human or gold, came through safe and sound.